ajayg415/gainsight-system-test/README.md

 5. What can be done more

 ###### 1. Application Details
-This application will be useful for technicians to check Games Arena catelog.
+This application will be useful for gamers to check Games Arena catelog.

 ###### 2. How to Setup the application in your local
 - Clone the repo using ```git clone git@github.com:ajayg415/gainsight-system-test.git``` in your command prompt